Dual enrollment allows high school students to take college classes while they are still enrolled in high school.

 - College course prerequisites or other course placement criteria

-- Minimum ACT or SAT test scores
+- Minimum ACT or SAT scores

 - Entrance requirements set by the college

 Students who earn college credit during high school generally have to take fewer classes in college to earn a degree.
-Career and Technical Education students who complete dual-enrollment classes may also be able to enter the workforce sooner.
+Career and Technical Education students who complete dual enrollment classes may also be able to enter the workforce sooner.

-Dual-enrollment tuition costs may be covered by the state, the student’s high school district, the student or their parent, or some combination of these.
+Dual credit tuition costs may be covered by the state, the student’s high school district, the student or their parent, or some combination of these.